vyruss/pg_statviz/CODE_OF_CONDUCT.md

 # Contributor Code of Conduct

-The pg_statviz projcet fully agrees with, embraces and supports the standards, values and rules of the PostgreSQL Code of Conduct found at:
+The pg_statviz project fully agrees with, embraces and supports the standards, values and rules of the PostgreSQL Code of Conduct found at:

 * https://www.postgresql.org/about/policies/coc/